HugoNip/OpenGLLearning/tt01_first_window/README.md

-# How to opening a window
+# How to open a window
 ## Building on Linux

 ## Reference